Kriangsak Chamanan: The case of the Cambodian refugees

-Refoulement of Cambodian Refugees
+Refoulement of Cambodian refugees

-Also during Chomaman premiership, it was speculated by an official that Thailand's government carried out the forcible repatriation of up to 45,000 Cambodian refugees who were forcibly expelled from the country by having them walk down a steep slope and over a minefield in one of the worst refoulements in history with over 3000 refugees dying in the process and those that refused claimed to be shot by Thai soldiers.
+Also during Kriangsak's premiership, it was speculated by an official that Thailand's government carried out the forcible repatriation of up to 45,000 Cambodian refugees who were forcibly expelled from the country by having them walk down a steep slope and over a minefield in one of the worst refoulements in history with over 3000 refugees dying in the process and those that refused claimed to be shot by Thai soldiers.

+Death

+Kriangsak died on 23 December 2003, aged 86.

 Honours

 received the following royal decorations in the Honours System of Thailand: